-History buffs will enjoy learning about the Great Locomotive Chase and Glover Machine Works in great detail, while others will enjoy leisurely browsing historical artifacts like clothing items, firearms and personal effects.
+History buffs will enjoy learning about the Great Locomotive Chase and the Glover Machine Works in great detail, while others will enjoy leisurely browsing historical artifacts like clothing, firearms, and personal effects.
 And no one will want to miss the General, the steam locomotive stolen during the illustrious Great Locomotive Chase!

 (1.5 - 2 hours depending on group size)

 $5 per adult, guided

 Enjoy a guided tour of the Smithsonian-affiliated Southern Museum with one of our knowledgeable staff members.
 Your visit will include our three permanent exhibits: The Great Locomotive Chase (including the world famous General steam locomotive), Railroads: Lifelines of the Civil War, and Glover Machine Works: Casting a New South.
 A viewing of a movie about the Great Locomotive Chase in our theater is also included.